Banger

 The sync engine is not glamorous, but it is one of the most important parts of Banger.

 It is what makes the app feel fast.
-It is what lets Gmail, custom-domain mail, local actions, workflow state, and AI categorization converge into one inbox.
+It is what lets Gmail, custom-domain mail, workflow state, and AI categorization converge into one inbox.
 It is what lets a team trust the state they see.

 Email is old, but the expectations around it are modern: instant UI, local responsiveness, large data sets, AI assistance, shared ownership, and reliable recovery.